 PIM register messages are sent by the DR (Designated Router) on the segment where the source is.
 It does two things for us:

-- Notify the rendezvous point that the source is sending traffic towards a multicast group address.
+- Notify the rendezvous point that the source is sending traffic toward a multicast group address.

-Whenever a multicast source starts to transmit, the DR will catch the multicast packet and create a (S,G) entry in its multicast routing table.
-It will encapsulate multicast packets in IP packets and sends it by using unicast to the RP.
-When the RP receives this packet it will de-encapsulate the PIM register message, there are now two possibilities:
+Whenever a multicast source starts to transmit, the DR will catch the multicast packet and create an (S,G) entry in its multicast routing table.
+It will encapsulate multicast packets in IP packets and send them using unicast to the RP.
+When the RP receives this packet, it will de-encapsulate the PIM register message.
+There are now two possibilities:

-- When the RP has no listeners it will discard the multicast packets and it won’t send a join towards the source.
+- When the RP has no listeners, it will discard the multicast packets, and it won’t send a join toward the source.

-As soon as the RP has build the SPT towards the source it will send a PIM register-stop message to the DR when it has build the SPT to the source OR when it has no active listeners.
-As a result the DR will stop the PIM registration process and it will stop encapsulating multicast traffic in PIM register packets.
+Once the RP has built the SPT towards the source, it will send a PIM register-stop message to the DR when it has built the SPT to the source OR when it has no active listeners.
+As a result, the DR will stop the PIM registration process, and it will stop encapsulating multicast traffic in PIM register packets.

-Anyway enough talk…let’s take a look at an actual topology so I can demonstrate to you how PIM register works!
+Anyway, enough talk…let’s take a look at an actual topology so I can demonstrate how PIM register works!

-In the example above we have 4 routers configured for multicast:
+In the example above, we have four routers configured for multicast: